genesis-sim/genesis-2.4/genesis/Scripts/gpython-tools/README-gipyplot.txt

 options were implemented, and others were added for axis scaling.
 The current options are::

-    $ g3plot2.py -h
+    $ gipyplot.py -h
     Usage: %s [OPTIONS] <files>

-    g3plot creates a frame with a toolbar that holds a G-3 graph (a 2D y vs x plot).
+    gipyplot creates a frame with a toolbar that holds a G-3 graph (a 2D y vs x plot).
 The graph allows multiple plots from multicolumn data 'x, y1, y2, ...' given at successive x-values, given in one or more files.
 Wildcard file names are accepted.